-The next largest water use sector was Self-Supplied Livestock with a total withdrawal amount of 2.4 mgd, followed by Self-Supplied Irrigation use of 0.4 mgd
+The majority (27.1 mgd or 89.1 percent) of the total withdrawal amount for 2022 was used for Public Water supply Purposes.
+The next largest sector was Self-Supplied Livestock with a total withdrawal amount of 2.9 mgd, followed by Self-Supplied Irrigation use of 0.4 mgd.